HITECHCRIME/HC_REL01_TRIBE/README.md

 **Main Narrative**
 Story based on lyrics of the single release.

+"With gold"
+- a job that gave the tribe a money stash

+"come knots tied on tight"
+- having wealth always backfires / consumptionism / capitalism

+"klout calls"
+- it makes people and their friends change usually for the worse if you don't know how to apply the power of wealth

+"for blood"
+-

 ```
 hitech crime (electronic voice, glitch, GLADOS style but with darkness)